Zaria Forman: Praise

 Forman's work, which includes pieces that can take upwards of 200 hours to complete, has received much praise.
 Earth Island Journal's managing editor, Zoe Loftus-Farren, wrote in a review of her work that "Forman can do with soft pastels, her fingers, and a canvas [what] is almost unbelievable."
 Writing for the Oprah Magazine in 2019, Zoe Donaldson praised the "majestic blue-and-white results [of Forman's artistry, that are] smudged and rubbed into being," for how they interact with our changing climate.
 Max Kutner, of Smithsonian Magazine, wrote Forman's work "could easily be mistaken for photographs."
 Writing for National Geographic, Rachel Link confesses she thought she was looking at one, noting their depiction of sites "profoundly affected by climate change" as "astonishingly tangible and compelling."

 In early 2014, one of Forman's pastel drawings of an iceberg was among the most famous images on Reddit, holding the number one position on the forum social network.
 In 2020, the Alumni Board at Forman's alma mater, Skidmore College, called her work "[i]mpeccably naturalistic" on presenting Forman with the Creative Thought Matters Award of Distinction.
-Her work is often associated with more such phrases, with "super-detailed" and "truly immersive" being one of many.
 Writing for the Alpinist Magazine in 2020, Mailee Hung, who says "[w]atching Zaria work is hypnotic", noted her art as having the capability of "forging a visceral bond between viewer and subject."
 Introducing her interview for the UNESCO Courier in 2025, Anuliina Savolainen said about Forman's work that they bring "to life the fragile beauty of icy landscapes."